open-sdg/open-sdg/docs/tutorials/data-source-sdmx.md

 ## Requirements

 * This tutorial assumes you already have your data in SDMX format via a remote SDMX API.
 (However this approach also works with local SDMX files.)
-* This tutorial assumes you have already set an Open SDG platform
+* This tutorial assumes you have already set up an Open SDG platform.

 ## Level of difficulty